Marjory Stoneman Douglas, the First Lady of the Everglades

 The Everglades is among the top ten most popular bird-watching places in the world.
 Winter is the best time to see it.
 The bird photos below were taken through the southern entrance near Homestead on a cool and rainy day in February.
 The video was shot at Shark Valley, the west entrance to the Everglades, on a sunny January day.
 (To see more Author Adventures videos, visit Author Adventures on YouTube.)
 The park bench statue of the writer who saved the Everglades and founded Friends of the Everglades, with space for a visitor to sit beside her, is at the lush Fairchild Botanic Garden in Miami.

-While Marjory Stoneman Douglas’ home in Miami is not currently open to the public, her dedication to the Everglades warrants a long, peaceful visit there.
+While Marjory Stoneman Douglas’ house in Miami is not open to the public, her dedication to the Everglades warrants a long, peaceful visit there.
 Bring binoculars, a sun hat, sunscreen, bug repellent, and your best camera.
 You can rent a bicycle in Shark Valley and ride a path adjacent to waterways where alligators sun themselves on the banks and swim in the murky water.

 The southern route to the Everglades can be added to Author Adventures Florida Trail #2, followed by the Keys: